Rate Holds

 A Rate Hold isn’t a Pre-Approval

+And it is executed to varying degrees of accuracy.
 You click some buttons online to generate your Pre-Approval - garbage in, garbage out.

+A proper Pre-Approval involves reviewing income, employment, down payment, credit, existing debts, and the lenders specific qualification rules.
 You engage an expert and put yourself through the proper in-depth process - you will get an accurate Pre-Approval

 A rate hold is an addition to a Pre-Approval

 Those lenders that do offer rate holds do NOT offer their best rates.
 Why?
+There are two main reasons.

 Why do I still obtain a Rate Hold then?……just in case!